Fall 2019 Update: We recorded an in depth podcast with AMGA Ski Guide and Avalanche expert Chris Brown on this same subject – check it out here!

 AIARE is a non-profit organization that began in the 1990s in an attempt to bring unification to the avalanche awareness and education courses that were being offered at the time.
 As backcountry use was becoming more popular, it was becoming more and more necessary to ensure that people understood the dangers involved and to provide a platform to educate people on how to: minimize risk, read terrain and snow conditions, and understand how to navigate avalanche terrain.

 Since the course began, the program has continued to evolve.
 By studying the patterns involved in avalanche related accidents, it became apparent that in addition to understanding the natural and physical conditions involved: terrain, snow, weather, equipment, etc., there was also significant value in teaching the human factors that guide our decision-making process in avalanche terrain.
 A theory evolved that by providing education in our human biases and the heuristics that guide our decisions, backcountry safety could be improved, and thus fatalities could be decreased.
 These ideas culminated with a 2002 research paper by Researcher Ian McCammon titled “Heuristic Traps in Recreational Avalanche Accidents: Evidence and Implications.“ The findings from this research evolved into “The 6 Heuristic traps in avalanche accidents (FACETS)”, which are used today to educate participants in the human factors that cause avalanche accidents.
 We will dive deeper into these factors shortly.
+If you are an avid backcountry user, avalanche forecaster Bruce Temper does an amazing job of getting detailed on how to handle these situations in “Staying Alive in Avalanche Terrain.”
+I highly recommend adding it to your library.

 The current adaptation of the 3-day AIARE 1 course involves a series of pre-course modules and reading, an eight-hour classroom session, a day of applied field training in avalanche recovery and rescue, and a full day in a backcountry environment applying these skills.
 The curriculum is built on the concept that there are 3 major contributing factors in avalanche accidents: snow, weather, and human/heuristic factors.
 While the course still weighs heavily on the first two, it took an interesting dive into the human factors as well.
 Being that we are a behavioral design agency with a skiing problem (or is it the other way around?) this seems to be the appropriate place to dive in.